focusaurus/peterlyons.com-zola/content/problog/2024-04-kipra-keyboard.md

 - Extrude that up 12mm.
 We now have a wall our PCB will fit beautifully into, but no floor
 - Upgrade the first offset (where the floor should meet the interior wall) to a face and extrude it up 2mm
 - We now have walls and a floor
-- Use some standard geometry cubes and boolean difference to make cutouts for the USB and TRRS cables
+- Use some standard geometry cubes and boolean difference in the Part workbench to make cutouts for the USB and TRRS cables
     - I did this very crudely so far
-- Ideally I would make 4 12mm by 2mm cylindrical cutouts in the bottom for rubber bumpers at this point, but I was mostly winging this and so excited when I got something working that I ended up doing those in Prusa Slicer instead.
+- Ideally I would make 4 13mm diameter (not radius!) by 2mm depth cylindrical cutouts in the bottom for rubber bumpers at this point, but
+  I was mostly winging this and so excited when I got something working that I ended up doing those in Prusa Slicer instead.
 - Combine those shapes into a mesh and export to an STL you can print

 The case is essentially exactly what I hoped for but it's a bit janky because I'm just eyeballing the MCU and TRRS positions since I have no reference geometry from ergogen available in this toolchain.

 I would also ideally model the support posts exactly underneath the mounting holes in the PCB.
 These will get m2 threaded inserts.
 But I don't have a good process for this from ergogen, so I have decided to model individual posts, print them individually as distinct objects, screw them to the PCB, then just glue them to the floor of the case.
 I've tried to 3D model these without exact positioning information before and there's no fudging it.
 If you're off by a fraction of a millimeter, the bolt won't thread into the insert.

+I did several attempts using threaded inserts with no success.
+The 3mm thickness is not enough material to properly bottom out the heat-set insert and not warp the entire thing so it won't sit flat.
+It's super easy for the threads to fill with molten PLA during inserting so the bolt won't thread.
+I did about 4 attempts before pivoting.

+The next version I made little 3mmx7mm rectangles with a cutout to hold an m2 hex nut.
+So I just threaded the stack of bolt, PCB, printed standoff, and hex nut.
+Then I put a dab of superglue on each side of the bottom of the standoffs and set the keyboard in the case with some weight to hold it down while the glue cured.
+There's 5 standoffs and not much force so I think it'll be fine to keep the PCB in the case and also not have it resting on the hotswap sockets.

 ## Hoping for firmware bliss